(reading time: 1 hour, 21 minutes)

 “I know every kind of bro’ there is,” he boasted, perfectly happy to let the statement linger with an air of mystery.
 “Would it be possible for me to have these as well?”

 “Your workshop’s suddenly become a tank full of greedy gumballs!”
-Rob barked.
+Rob blasted.
 “I’m not paying for another.”

 “Take them,” Peako said with a wave of his hand.
 His focus had drifted away once again and he was making his way back to the chair.
 “They’ve been stinking up the place for too long anyway.
 I need fresh air in here.
 Inspiration instead of moldering bark.”

 “Dawn could you please…” Alast said, pointing to the other knives with his nose since his hands were full.
-The slight motion of her head indicated she was rolling her empty sockets, but she piled the knives together anyway and picked them up.
+The slight motion of her head indicated she rolled her empty sockets, but she piled the knives together anyway and picked them up.

-“Don’t get them wet for more than 100 drips,” Peako warned.
+“Don’t get them wet for more than a hundred drips,” Peako warned.
 “They’ll go limp as noodles if you do.”

 “Thank you Mr. Dagyvr,” Alast said.
 “I’ll never forget this.”
 Rob stuck out his boot and kicked Alast in the back to get him going.
 Alast heard him drop a pile of coins into a clay jar on the way out.
 He remembered one of the tricks taught to him by Veer Keystonr: calculating a monetary amount by the sound of it being dropped.
 Klink… That’s not bad.
 Kwunk… seems fair for his efforts.
 Klank Kling Kling… oh.
 He must really be the best.
 One footstep in this workshop must cost a day’s wage.
 If his guesses were right, the saber he now held was worth more than his own indentured servitude up to and past his own death by more than two rests.
 “I’ll be happy to work these off Captain,” he offered.

-“Boy you have two rests to work before you make up for me rescuing your dewy behind from that desert.
+“Boy you have five rests to work before you make up for me rescuing your dewy behind from that desert.
 You’ll be bones before you’re done owing me.”

 “You’re the worst thief I’ve ever seen,” she growled.
 “Can’t you see my net is empty?
 I don’t have anything for you to steal yet.”